agude/agude.github.io/_posts/2020-02-10-my_sons_language_development_comparison.md

 [words_plot]: {{ file_dir }}/child0_vs_child1_total_words_linear.svg

-Second children are known to have slower onset of language development.[^1][^2] They learn their first 50 known words more slowly, but catch up to their older siblings quickly, learning their first 100 words at about the same age.
+Second children are known to have slower onset of language development.[^pine][^berglund] They learn their first 50 known words more slowly, but catch up to their older siblings quickly, learning their first 100 words at about the same age.
 The advantage is small though; the average difference in time to first 50 words between the first and second child is only 1 month.

+[^pine]: Pine, J. M., _Variation in vocabulary development as a function of birth order._ Child Development, 66(1), 272–281.
+(1995). doi:[10.2307/1131205](https://doi.org/10.2307/1131205)
+[^berglund]: Berglund, E., Eriksson, M., and Westerlund, M. _Communicative skills in relation to gender, birth order, childcare and socioeconomic status in 18‐month‐old children._ Scandinavian Journal of Psychology, 46: 485-491.
+(2005). doi:[10.1111/j.1467-9450.2005.00480.x](https://doi.org/10.1111/j.1467-9450.2005.00480.x)

 Theo and Cory do not follow this trend.
 Cory was 3 to 4 months faster than Theo to hit language development milestones in Cantonese, English, and